Tensor-polarized twist-3 parton distribution functions $f_{LT}(x)$ for the spin-1 deuteron by using twist-2 relations: Twist-2 and 3 tensor-polarized parton distribution functions of the spin-1 deuteron

 The PDFs are defined from correlation functions for the spin-1 deuteron.
 The correlation function is given by the amplitude to extract a parton from the deuteron and then to insert it into the deuteron at a different spacetime point $\xi$, and it is expressed as

 Here, $k$, $P$, and $T$ are the quark momentum, the deuteron momentum, and the tensor polarization of the deuteron, $\psi$ is the quark field, and $W^{[c]}$ is the gauge link with the integral path $c$ necessary for the color gauge invariance.
+The tensor $T^{\mu\nu}$ is symmetric and traceless, and it satisfies $P_\mu T^{\mu\nu}=0$.
 Then, integrating the function over the momenta $k^-$ and the transverse momentum $\vec k_T$ and fixing the $k^+$ component, we obtain the collinear correlation function

 where $k^\pm =(k^0 \pm k^3)/\sqrt{2}$ and the momentum fraction $x_{D}$ is defined by $k^+ = x_{D} P^+$.
 The notation $D$ is used by considering the deuteron, but the expressions of this Sec.~\ref{spin-1-sfs} are valid for any spin-1 hadrons by denoting $x_{D}$ as $x_h$, where $h$ is a hadron, or simply as $x$.
 However, the notation $x$ is used in Sec.~\ref{results} of this paper for a different variable, so that $x_{D}$ is used throughout this section.
 This $x_{D}$ corresponds to $x$ in Refs.~\cite{ks-tmd-2021,twist-2-relations-ks-2021,eq-motion-ks-2021} which are written for any spin-1 hadrons.